carlosivanr/hugo_website/content/statistics/anova/2021-05-04-two-way-anova/index.markdown

 ---

-In this module, we will cover different ways of conducting two-way ANOVAs in R. Two-way ANOVAS are an extension of one-ways ANOVAS and can be used for situations where the goal is to statistically compare means of two or more groups that differ along two categorical variables.
+In this guide, we will cover different ways of conducting two-way ANOVAs in R. Two-way ANOVAS are an extension of one-ways ANOVAS and can be used for situations where the goal is to statistically compare means of two or more groups that differ along two categorical variables.

 ### The data set
 We will utilize an example with the chapter_7_table_5 data from the AMCP package.
-In the example dataset, we have a hypothetical experiment that tests the presence or absence of biofeedback in combination with three different drugs on measures of blood pressure [@AMCP].
+In the example dataset, we have a hypothetical experiment that tests the presence or absence of biofeedback in combination with three different drugs on measures of blood pressure.
 The Feedback group is coded as a 1 or a 2 where 1 indicates the participants received biofeedback and 2 indicates participants did not.
 Drug is coded as 1, 2, or 3, and specifies one of three hypothetical drugs that purportedly reduce blood pressure.
 Finally, Scores refer to the dependent variable and measure blood pressure where lower values are better.
 This leaves us with a 2x3 between-subjects design.
 We will also assume that the assumptions of independence, equality of variance, and normality are met for the sample dataset.

 ```r